 Laundry.
 I think it’s pretty safe to assume we all hate it.
 Just when you think you’ve caught up, another load has appeared out of thin air.
 What’s a mom to do?
 Turn to Google in hopes of finding life-changing laundry tips?
 You could, or you could keep reading this post to see how I keep our mountain of laundry to a minimum.

 Tried and Failed

 Having 4 kids means I’ve become a bit of a laundry whiz.
 I’ve tried a lot of things, and I’ve found many methods that sound great, but they don’t work for us.
 I tried doing all our laundry on one day, but I couldn’t deal with watching the laundry pile up all week.
 Then there was the folding.
 Don’t get me started on folding multiple loads of laundry.
 UGH!

-After lots of trial and error, I have found what works for me!
+After a lot of trial and error, I have found what works for me!